|In Preparation For

 Fun Breaks: bring your favorite weapon(firearm).
 We work awhile, then play awhile.
 Contact Rick Stonebraker to volunteer and for details.
 He needs a head count of those attending.

-A concession stand available during both days of competition.
+A full, hot-grill concession stand will be available duringall days of competition.
 Lunch & snacks will be provided by chef Lupe & Chrissy Nevarez of the South Texas Archery JOAD club.

 |Can't Do A Whole Weekend?

 ||One-day shooting is available (either Saturday or Sunday). $20 - no awards.
 Indicate in the comment box field of the entry form to shoot only one day.
 Must shoot both days to be eligible for the AOTY award.

 ||$40 for Adults divisions, $30 for Jr., Cadet, Cub, Bowman, Yeoman

 DEADLINE for registration is April 18, 2014, 5PM postmark or electronic submission. - Late fee of $10 applies after this point in time.

 |Not A Member of USAA/NFAA?